reeleen-bit/5mUpDownBTC-Lite/README.md

-# 5mUpDownBTC
+# 5mUpDownBTC — Live Price to Beat Tracker for Polymarket 5-Minute Crypto Markets

 **Read the market like a pro.**

-Polymarket's 5-minute Up/Down markets move fast: BTC, ETH, SOL, XRP, DOGE, BNB and HYPE all settle every 5 minutes against a live Chainlink price.
-Blink and you've missed the Price to Beat.
-5mUpDownBTC tracks it for you, live, on the exact same feed Polymarket itself resolves on — so you always know the level price needs to clear before the window closes.
+A free, real-time **Polymarket** price tracker for the **5-minute Up/Down crypto prediction markets** on **BTC, ETH, SOL, XRP, DOGE, BNB and HYPE**.
+These markets settle every 5 minutes against a live **Chainlink** price feed — blink and you've missed the **Price to Beat**.
+5mUpDownBTC tracks it for you, live, on the exact same feed Polymarket itself resolves on, with a full **candlestick chart**, **moving averages**, and early-warning **trading signals** — so you always know the level price needs to clear before the window closes.

 **Try it free, right now:** https://pro.5mupdownbtc.com/cryptor-free.html **Get PRO:** https://www.5mupdownbtc.com/